American Chestnut Trees Along The Reish Walking Path

 Walking to the south side of the Kelly Elementary School, you would find the entrance to a pathway heading to the high school.
 Before stepping foot onto the pathway a stone with a plaque attached would catch your eye.
 The plaque dedicates the path to Kenneth '34 and Dorothy '35 Reish from their family.
 Dorothy walked some distance to school when she was a child and her family wanted to embrace that effort by sponsoring a walking path in their parents' honor.

-families who donated to the path and the science labs that provided these
+We are grateful to the families who donated to the path and the science labs that provided these enhancements to the education of our students.

 The Green Dragon Foundation would like to thank John Gardner of The Lewisburg Studio for this photo.